 When I was studying at the University of Kent I learnt many different ways of expressing myself creatively.
-The main inspiration I had for chosing Multimedia Technology and Design was because I did not want to be stuck down to one medium.
-I wanted to be able to work with multiple platforms constantly expanding my knowledge and combining technoligies to create effective outcomes.
-In the final year of university we had to complete a large project which we could do either individually or (as the lecturers preffered) in teams.
-We were told teams generally produced a much higher standard of work and had more of a chance of reaching their targets as projects could sometimes be a little over ambitious…
+The main inspiration I had for choosing Multimedia Technology and Design was because I did not want to be stuck down to one medium.
+I wanted to work with multiple platforms constantly expanding my knowledge and combining technologies to create effective outcomes.

-I was chosen by my three team mates as team leader and would over see the production but also took a key role in producing all of the flash content throughout the site (interactions, games, banners), 3d animations, character designs and textual content.
+I was chosen by my three team mates as team leader and would over see the creative direction and production.
+I also produced all of the flash content throughout the site (interactions, games, banners), 3d animations, character designs and textual content.
 The product we created was a robotic designer toy that could walk, talk, dance and interact with its surroundings and people.
-Far fetched we know!
-We knew we couldn’t actually invent the product but wanted to show how we could market the it effectively online.
-We were very happy with the final result (as were our lecturers) and we received a very high mark for the work.
+We knew we couldn’t actually invent the product but wanted to show how we could market it effectively online if it did exist.
+I received a 1st for the project.

 The website was the hub for all of the content and can be viewed here: http://www.christos-savvides.co.uk/synetico